I might tell some lies in this post.

 And do you know what I did?

 I left it in the box for 6 months to a year.
 It moved from my garage to my basement.
-I know I’m not alone in this because our awesome KS contributor, Bethany, has a perfect photo tutorial of how to get the Instant Pot OUT of the box!
-For some reason everyone orders one and leaves it there.
+I know I’m not alone in this — for some reason everyone orders one and leaves it there.
+But my kids are generous enough to demonstrate how to unbox the Instant Pot in video form for you. 😉

-If you’re more of a video person, my longtime affiliate partner Wardee actually teaches a whole class on the gazillion ways to use an Instant Pot, and she has a free video on how to unbox the thing too plus what you should make first.
+If you’re ready to dive even deeper, my longtime affiliate partner Wardee actually teaches a whole class on the gazillion ways to use an Instant Pot.

 Should YOU Buy an Instant Pot?